strohs/wordle-solver-java/README.md

 So the final formula to compute if a word, `w`, is the best guess is:

 `BestWord = Pw * -Sum( Ppat * log2(Ppat) )`
-- `Pw` is the probability of a word occurring in general, (based on its frequency count data)
+- `Pw` is the probability of the word occurring in general, (based on its frequency count data)
 - `Ppat` is the probability of a wordle correctness pattern occurring (that could still potentially match `w`)

 After each guess, the algorithm removes any words and correctness patterns that could not possibly be a match based on all the guesses that have been made so far.
-This pruning step boosts performance the most as you could potentially be reducing your search space in half.
+This pruning step boosts performance the most as you could potentially be reducing a huge portion of your search space after every turn.

 ### Data files used